Christianq010/django_ems_project/README.md

 >>> print querySet
 ```

-* To overide the results of our data from string representations to the actual data, modify the class from `models.py`.
+* To overide the results of our data from string representations to the actual data, modify the class from `models.py` and run the code above again in the shell.